gustavo-iniguez-goya/decloaker/README.md

   stat [<paths> ...] [flags]
 ```

-List, copy or get info of directories and files by accessing directly the disk device (only ext4 filesystems).
+List, copy or get info of directories and files by accessing directly the disk device ([see the supported filesystems](https://github.com/gustavo-iniguez-goya/go-diskfs/tree/decloaker/filesystem)).

    - These options help to manipulate files or directories hidden by some kernel rootkits (like Diamorphine).
-   - NOTE: only available for ext4 filesystems for now.
-Can be added other filesystems like SquashFS.
+   - NOTE: only available for [some filesystems](https://github.com/gustavo-iniguez-goya/go-diskfs/tree/decloaker/filesystem).
    - NOTE: this feature does not work on tmpfs, so if /tmp is mounted on tmpfs, it won't find hidden files/directories.
      it'll work for LD_PRELOAD rootkits, and some kernel rootkits.